misrrepo/MISR-SeaIceRoughness/README.md

 Step 7) Post-processing roughness data
 ---------------------------------------------------
-This module post-processes binary sea ice roughness files from the previous step, produces georeferenced raster files in TIF format from those binary files, builds a mosaic from SIR raster TIF files to build a map.
+This module post-processes binary sea ice roughness files from the previous step, produces georeferenced raster files in TIF format from those binary files, builds a mosaic from sea ice roughness raster TIF files to build a map.
 This module is written in Python.
-This python scripts uses the GDAL library.
+This Python script uses the GDAL library.

-The following are the order of programs to run in this module:
+The following is the order of programs to run in this module:

 MISR-SeaIceRoughness/post_processing/roughness_array2raster_georefrencing.py
-This python script reads each SIR binary (DAT) file, georeferences it, and outputs a SIR raster file.
+This Python script reads each sea ice roughness binary (DAT) file, georeferences it, and outputs a sea ice roughness raster file.

 MISR-SeaIceRoughness/post_processing/mosaic_part1_gdalvrt_build_VRT.py
 This Python script reads all raster files to memory and builds a virtual VRT file in memory.